polytypic/f-omega-mu/README.md

 [\*](https://polytypic.github.io/f-omega-mu/#*examples/object-oriented-sets.fom))
 such as JavaScript.

+Although this is ultimately really intended to serve as an intermediate language or elaboration target, the implementation provides both a fairly minimalistic [AST](src/main/FomAST/FomAST.mli) and a somewhat more programmer friendly [syntax](SYNTAX.md) with some convenience features that are elaborated into the AST.

 The implementation also supports dividing a program into multiple files via an `import` mechanism for types and values and an `include` mechanism for type definitions.
 Value `import`s can be separately compiled.
-HTTPS URLs and relative paths are allowed as references.
+HTTP URLs and relative paths are allowed as references.

 Please note that this is a hobby project and still very much Work-in-Progress